 Council spends millions of dollars of ratepayer money each year on the goods and services needed to deliver public services.
 To achieve value for the ratepayer, effectively managed procurements - properly planned and executed - are essential.

 Contractor Health & Safety Prequalification Scheme

 Rotorua Lakes Council is implementing a third party pre-qualification process to ensure we are using contractors who operate with effective health and safety management systems and are holding current and relevant insurances.

 - More information on the scheme is available in this document.

 - FAQ's (Frequently asked questions).

 - Further guidance on the types of contractor work that will require you to prequalify.

-- Visit this link to complete the process.
+- Visit the Local Authority Approved Contractor Scheme website to complete the process.